← Back to Automation Failure Modes

 How This Appears in Client Systems

 The most common symptom of undefined ownership is "The Fear of Deletion."
-We see platforms with hundreds of Zaps, half of which are toggled "Off," and the client is terrified to delete them because "we don't know what they were for."
-This is a signal that you have lost control of your infrastructure.
+We see platforms with hundreds of workflows toggled "Off," and the client is terrified to delete them because "we don't know what they were for."
+This is the definitive signal that you have lost control of your infrastructure.
+Maturity is the ability to delete a workflow without fear, because you understand the intent of every asset you own.

 An automation without an owner is not an efficiency; it is an unmonitored liability.